devennn/devennn.github.io/_posts/2020-05-10-predicting-unknown-words-word2vec.md

   find_closest_string_with_embeddings(word, text)
   print()
 ```
-These words are which that yeilds good results as expected.
+These words are that yields excellent results as expected.

 ```
 Unknown Word -> moleq